 Peak District holiday cottages bring you one step closer to miraculous freedom, vast open spaces and phenomenal craggy terrain that is awaiting exploration.
-National Trust cottages present a perfect opportunity to get outdoors and wallow in the Great British countryside.
+National Trust cottages present a perfect opportunity to get outdoors and stomp around the Peak District.

-Our holiday cottages in the Peak District are an idyllic escape for any family holiday or weekend getaway, with plenty to do in the Peak District National Park and the diverse British landscape and scenery is some of the finest in England.
+Our holiday cottages in the Peak District are an idyllic escape for any family holiday or weekend getaway, with plenty to do in the Peak District National Park and the diverse British landscape and scenery is some of the finest in the UK.

-The Peak District was named the first official National Park in Britain in 1951 and it is one of the most beautiful parts of mainland England.
-The Park covers a total of 555 square miles, extending through many county boundaries including Derbyshire, Staffordshire, Cheshire, Greater Manchester and South and West Yorkshire.
+The Peak District was named the first official National Park in Britain in 1951 and we are delighted to offer holiday cottages in one of the most beautiful parts of mainland England.
+The Park covers a total of 555 square miles, extending through many county boundaries including Derbyshire, Cheshire, and South and West Yorkshire.
 The Peak District National Park is the fifth largest in the United Kingdom and 12% of the Park is owned by the Trust.

 The Peak District has been popular with some of the Nation’s most famed literature influencers.
 Key scenes from Jane Austen’s Pride and Prejudice were set here, along with the adventures of Sherlock Holmes and the White Edge Moor has been prominent in Jane Eyre adaptations.

-With plenty of idyllic holiday cottages in the Peak District ready to be enjoyed, trust cottages allow you to escape the city and relax in peaceful, rural England.
-An abundance of wildlife and nature surrounds the Peak District and the artistic landscape goes unrivalled.
+With plenty of idyllic holiday cottages in the Peak District ready to be enjoyed, Trust cottages allow you to escape the city and relax in peaceful, rural England.
+An abundance of wildlife and nature surrounds the Peak District and the artistic landscape goes unrivaled.

-Become immersed in tranquillity by staying at White Edge Lodge, the former gamekeeper’s cottage, where many of the original interior features still intact.
-This location offers some sublime walks, and within close proximity of the Derwent Valley and the Dark Peak, you best bring your hiking boots!
+Become immersed in tranquillity with White Edge Lodge, the former gamekeeper’s cottage, where many of the original interior features still intact.
+This location offers some sublime walks, and within close proximity of the Derwent Valley and the Dark Peak.
+You best bring your hiking boots!

-The Grade I listed property that is Norbury Manor is an elegant abode that boasts a charming character and comes complete with a medieval knot garden, and space for 10 makes this holiday cottage perfect for a large family trip.
-This historic house has bellowing views of the Peak District and is a popular choice for walking with White Peak nearby.
+The Grade I listed property, Norbury Manor, is an elegant abode that boasts a charming character and comes complete with a medieval knot garden, and space for 10 makes this holiday cottage perfect for a large family trip.
+This historic house has bellowing views of the Peak District and is a popular choice for walking the White Peak nearby.

 The Peak District is also a heavenly destination for a romantic getaway.
 Perfect for two, the cute Rowthorne Lodge is cosy and this cottage is sweetly secluded on the edge of Hardwick Hall Estate.
 The former gatehouse is a walker’s dream holiday cottage and there are plenty of grand houses in the grounds waiting to be viewed.